jack0lantern/angel-house-volunteering/README.md

 1. If you are a volunteer for Angel House Soup Kitchen, fill out this form: https://docs.google.com/forms/d/e/1FAIpQLSeytQJjWho6O5raCbj91DttuKsxZ7qNa6YRcPgWX_xHYp-lZg/viewform?usp=sf_link

 2. You should get an email notification about your submission, as well as a calendar invite.
+We have Zapier configured for this.

 3. The event is logged on our Google calendar.
+We have Zapier configured for this.

 Work in progress: